Help Naturally Prevent Tick Bites

 Clothes: Wear light-colored clothing with long sleeves and pants, and tuck your pants into your socks.
 When you return to the house, immediately wash clothing and put it into a dryer set on high heat.

 Hair: Cover, braid, or tie up long hair, and consider wearing a hat.

 - Body: Shower immediately after being out in tick-friendly areas, and check your body for ticks.
 Remember to look in hidden areas like under the arms, in and around the ears, inside the belly button, on the back of the knees, in and around the hair, between the legs and around the waist.

 If you do find a tick attached to you, remove it using a pair of tweezers.
-Grasp the tick as close to the skin’s surface as possible, and pull upward with a steady, even pressure.
+Grasp the tick as close to the skin’s surface as possible, and pull upward with steady, even pressure.
 Don’t twist or jerk.
 After removing the tick, thoroughly clean the area with soap and warm water.
 If you develop a rash or fever within several weeks, see your doctor and tell him about the bite.
-Place the tick in a plastic bag, freeze, and save to have tested if signs infection begin.
+Place the tick in a plastic bag, freeze, and save to have tested if signs infection begins.